 5. Installments (PMT)– Installments represent payments to be paid periodically or received during each period.
 The value is positive when payments have been received and becomes negative when payments are made.

-What if you bought a bike and the dealer gives an option to pay Rs 3,00,000, its total cost, now, or 3 installments of Rs 1,00,000 for the next three years at the end of each year.
+What if you bought a bike and the dealer gives an option to pay Rs 3,00,000, its total cost, now, or 3 instalments of Rs 1,00,000 for the next three years at the end of each year.